 While this type of policy may seem unnecessary if you don’t plan on stealing someone’s idea, patent infringement is more common than you may think.
 Although your intentions may have been non-threatening, a patent holder still has the right to sue you for losses.

 There are two types of patent infringement insurance:

 - A defensive policy will assist you if you’re sued for infringing upon a patent.

 - Patent litigation insurance will cover your legal costs if you must sue someone else for patent infringement.

 Although companies aren’t required to purchase both types of insurance, it’s a more comprehensive policy approach.
-If you aren’t sure whether you need both policy types, contact a Trusted Choice member agent.
-Your member agent can analyze your personal situation and recommend a reliable solution.
+If you aren’t sure whether you need both policy types, contact an agent.
+Your agent can analyze your personal situation and recommend a reliable solution.

 Do You Really Need Patent Insurance?

 Intellectual property claims are becoming more common as businesses race to develop the next big idea.
 Your standard commercial insurance policy isn’t built to protect your from loss due to theft of your intellectual property or an accusation that you’ve infringed upon a patent.